dave-007/Teach-To-Learn-Azure-In-2024/slides/Slides.md

 # Goals for Talk
-- Share actionable tips for achieving certifications quickly
+- Share actionable tips for achieving certifications
+- Explain my definition of an Azure 'Cloud Expert'
 - Convince you to learn by teaching (start small)
 - Help you get started by plugging into community